(Bob Dyer wrote the original article in 2003. Leopold Beaudet updated it in 2013.)

 To prepare for the transfer, a notice detailing the Act's provisions was sent to postmasters from the General Post Office, Montreal, on 14 March 1851, three weeks before the Act was to come into effect [4, pp. 22-23].
 The Postmaster General also issued a set of regulations to postmasters, among which were [4, p.
 30]:

 This was actually in force and carried out by postmasters well before The Post Office Act was passed.
 The New Carlisle cover is postmarked 7 April 1851, the day after the Act went into effect.
 The "Three Pence" marking is in black and there is no "PAID" marking.

 In its 2003 report, the Vincent Graves Greene Philatelic Research Foundation concluded that the cover was genuine, but that the "Three Pence" was "nothing more than a nice example of a fancy rate marking" rather than a prepaid provisional stamp.

 Copyright © 2003, 2013 Norris (Bob) Dyer and Leopold Beaudet.

-Documents on this site shall not be used on other sites or for commerical purposes without permission.
+Documents on this website shall not be used on other websites or for commercial purposes without permission.